Disclosure: I was a guest of Relais Christine for one evening. All opinions are my own.

 All the staff was extremely attentive, but I want to say a special thanks to Ms. Maren Gremels who spent an abundant amount of time showing Mr. Misadventures and I the property as well as sharing its history.
 She also answered a myriad of questions we had for her, and ever so patiently!
 She is passionate and professional and a fine example of the generosity and geniality of the Relais Christine family.

-If you are looking for an extraordinary place to stay while visiting Paris than look no further than Relais Christine.
-It’s unique atmosphere and 5-star service in the comfort of a stylish and luxurious home are the perfect combination ingredients for a perfect stay.
+If you are looking for an extraordinary place to stay while visiting Paris then look no further than Relais Christine.
+It’s the unique atmosphere and 5-star service in the comfort of a stylish and luxurious home are the perfect combination ingredients for a perfect stay.

 Relais Christine is located at 3 Rue Christine in the 6th arrondissement of Paris.